lowpoly-thunderbird/Sum25-intro-labs/lab10.md

-# Decentralized Web Hosting with IPFS & Fleek
+# Decentralized Web Hosting with IPFS & 4EVERLAND

-In this lab, you'll explore decentralized web technologies by setting up a local IPFS node, publishing content to the distributed web, and deploying a static site using Fleek's automation platform.
+In this lab, you'll explore decentralized web technologies by setting up a local IPFS node, publishing content to the distributed web, and deploying a static site using 4EVERLAND's automation platform.

 ---